Stylonurella: Description

 Stylonurella was a small stylonuroid, possessing a subquadrate prosoma with approximately the same length as width.
 The midsection was slightly constricted and the eyes were parallel and anteriorly located in the anterior half of the carapace.
 The metastoma and first two appendages are unknown, the third and fourth prosomal legs are very short and the last two walking legs are very long.
 The metasoma is very narrow.

 Classification

 Though one of the earliest described stylonurines, described shortly after the description of Stylonurus itself, it has no close relations to that genus.
 Indeed, there are numerous and apparent differences.
 For instance, the eyes of Stylonurus are located on the posterior half of the carapace and those of Stylonurella are on the anterior half.
-Furthermore, there are noticeable differences between Stylonurella and its closest relative, Parastylonurus, for instance the widely different shapes of the carapaces (quadrate in Stylonurella and subrounded in Parastylonurus).